 Replacing the Watercraft Battery

 We’ll use another example to discuss the need for regular replacement of the watercraft battery.
 Maintenance of a Sea-Doo is essentially the Sea-Doo is very similar to that of the Yamaha Wave Runner.
-It is recommended that the battery of your Sea-Doo is replaced every 4-5 years.
-To locate the battery of your Sea-Doo, lift up the cover on the bow of your PWC.
-Note some Sea-Doo batteries are in a compartment on the rear deck of the ski.

-Remove the divider assembly, and behind it, you’ll see the battery.
 Once located, remove the diagnostic connector from the holder and disconnect the positive and negative battery cables.
 Remove the battery holder screws and disconnect the battery vent hose.
 Lift the battery from its compartment, being very careful when separating electrical component support from the battery holder.

-When completely out of the Sea-Doo, you will want to disassemble the unit by unlatching the upper tabs of the casing and removing both halves of it.
-Remove the old battery and insert the new one by aligning the lower tabs, installing the battery post inserts, using electrical grease to do so.
+When completely out of the Sea-Doo, you will want to disassemble the battery cage by unlatching the upper tabs of the casing and removing both halves of it.

 Once the new battery has been secured in the holder, you need to be sure to check the voltage of the battery and determine whether it needs to be charged before installation.
 It should read a minimum of 12.5 volts.
 Install the new battery and you’re ready to get on the water!